Applatix/claudia/README.md

 docker-compose -f docker-compose-dev.yml up
 ```

-Development mode starts only the postgres and influxdb containers and exposes their ports.
+Development mode starts only the database containers (postgres and influxdb) and exposes their ports.
 This mode allows you to run ingestd and claudiad manually (e.g. `go run`) and connect to localhost IP addresses.

 To run ingestd manually, and connect it to the localhost postgres and influxdb: